 Is “sitting” the “new smoking”?
-As far as the harmful effects a sedentary lifestyle carries; this question is definitely worth pondering.
-Certainly the healthcare providers at Student Health Services would write many prescriptions for regular exercise if that would motivate individuals to discover the countless benefits!
+As far as the harmful effects that an inactive lifestyle carries; this question is definitely worth thinking about.
+The healthcare providers at Student Health Services would write many prescriptions for regular exercise if that would motivate people to discover the benefits!

 Exercise is essential for your heart, strengthens your muscles and bones, lifts depression, and lowers stress.
 Nearly half the new cases of “adult onset” or Type 2 diabetes (the kind associated with extra weight and lack of exercise) are in young people.
 Perhaps the equally rewarding motivation of an improved appearance might interest you, not to mention the increased self-confidence and self-esteem that results from a commitment to some type of regular exercise may be your rewarding motivation.

 The Centers for Disease Control and the American College of Sports Medicine suggest 30 or more minutes of moderate physical activity on all or most days of the week.
 These minutes can be broken into 10 -15 minute increments throughout the day.
 The activity can be as simple as walking briskly to classes.
 It is important to just get moving.